 Gmail is Google's email platform used by over 1.8 billion professionals worldwide, offering robust email management, search capabilities, and integration with Google Workspace.
-Through automation, you can transform Gmail from a simple inbox into an intelligent communication hub that sends templated responses, tracks engagement, auto-files messages based on rules, and syncs every conversation with your CRM—all without manual work.
-Gmail's API enables workflows that react to incoming messages, schedule follow-ups, parse lead inquiries, and maintain complete communication history.
+Through automation, you can transform Gmail from a simple inbox into an intelligent deal-flow hub that triages broker emails, sends templated LP and broker responses, auto-files messages by deal, and syncs every conversation with your CRM—all without manual work.
+Gmail's API enables workflows that react to incoming broker offerings, schedule follow-ups, parse new listing teasers, and maintain a complete correspondence history across every acquisition.

 Discover how Gmail powers real estate automation workflows

-Gmail automation can detect incoming lead inquiries based on keywords, sender domains, or form submission patterns, then instantly send personalized templated responses while creating CRM records.
-AI-powered parsing extracts property addresses, price ranges, and buyer requirements from unstructured email text.
+Gmail automation can detect incoming broker offerings and LP inquiries based on keywords, sender domains, or marketplace notification patterns, then instantly send personalized templated responses while creating CRM records.
+AI-powered parsing extracts deal addresses, asking price, cap rate, and unit count from unstructured broker email text.

-When a Zillow lead notification arrives in your Gmail, automation extracts the buyer's name, property interest, and contact details, sends them a personalized introduction within 60 seconds, and logs everything in HubSpot—all while you're in a showing.
+When a CREXi or broker offering notification arrives in your Gmail, automation extracts the property, asking price, and broker contact, sends a personalized acknowledgment within 60 seconds confirming you'll review the OM, and logs everything in HubSpot—all while you're in a site tour.

 Get a personalized plan for your tech stack